Best Underlay for LVT and Vinyl Flooring

 The Best Underlay for Vinyl Flooring (Sheet).

 This may be a shock, but it isn’t considered necessary to have vinyl flooring underlay in most cases.
 This is because sheet vinyl flooring comes with a backing layer that provides cushioning and support.
-Adding an extra layer of cushioning underlay beneath vinyl flooring may give it a “bounce” rather than cushioning underfoot – a novelty that will get old fast.
+Adding an additional underlay under vinyl sheet is not generally recommended; instead, subfloor smoothing or thin foam can be used in specific cases.

 If you were to add vinyl flooring underlay, there are most definitely applications that help, however: